Fabiopf02/dbk/README.md

 ### 2. Using the published image

-Pull the image from Docker Hub (or another registry):
+Pull the image from Docker Hub:

 ```sh
 docker pull f4b1002/dbk:latest